-A New Mexico appellate court has upheld a trial court's decision granting summary judgment in favor of a title insurer on a plaintiff's breach of contract claim where the trial court concluded that coverage under the title
+A New Mexico appellate court has upheld a trial court's decision granting summary judgment in favor of a title insurer on a plaintiff's breach of contract claim where the trial court concluded that coverage under the title insurance policy, which had been issued to a separate entity, ended before the plaintiff made his title insurance claim.

-The case arose after Pensco Pension Services, Inc. ("Pensco"), as custodian for the benefit of Paul M.

-Kinzelman's individual retirement account ("IRA"), purchased an unimproved tract of land in Valencia County, policy of title insurance to "Pensco Pension Services, Inc." for the property (the "Policy"), effective on the date of the property purchase.
+The case arose after Pensco Pension Services, Inc. ("Pensco"), as custodian for the benefit of Paul M. Kinzelman's individual retirement account ("IRA"), purchased an unimproved tract of land in Valencia County, New Mexico, by warranty deed in July 2001.
+Stewart Title Guarantee Company ("Stewart Title") issued an owner's policy of title insurance to "Pensco Pension Services, Inc." for the property (the "Policy"), effective on the date of the property purchase.